HNGamingUK/syntropy-validator-ansible/README.md

 ```
   5e.
 Use `ctrl + x` to exit, following on-screen information to save

 6. Create Ansible ssh key
 `ssh-keygen -f ~/.ssh/ansible`

 7. Create user ssh key
 `ssh-keygen -f ~/.ssh/my_user` - Replace `my_user` with same name entered in step 5d

 8. Inital Validator setup (only time you should need to login to the validator manually)
   8a.
 Login to validator in a separate window with credentials provided
   8b.
 Enter the following commands in order (for the final command replace `ansible public key` with the contents of `~/.ssh/ansible.pub` on your Ansible host)
 `sudo adduser ansible -gecos "" --disabled-password`
 `sudo echo "ansible ALL=(ALL) NOPASSWD:ALL" >> /etc/sudoers`
 `sudo mkdir /home/ansible/.ssh`
 `sudo echo "ansible public key" > /home/ansible/.ssh/authorized_keys`

 9. Edit the inventory file
   10a. `nano inventory`
   10b.
 Add `ansible_host=IP` after the validator entry (if you plan to use mutliple validators add further entries and increment the number by 1)
   10c.
 Use `ctrl + x` to exit, following on-screen information to save

 10. Finally run the playbook!
 `ansible-playbook -i inventory syntropy-validator.yaml`

+## Advanced Users
+The guide above is deffinately helpful for advanced users but there are potentially some methods of config that you have done differently to me.
+As such I have outlined them below so you know how to change them (if you want) to conform to your own standard.

+1. Ansible config file
+With this file you will see the sections I have made edits to are uncommented and have data entered.
+If the data located in the config file does not meet your standards feel free to make edits to make it work for you.

+2. Ansible user
+As per the guide above I use an `ansible` user that Ansible uses to login and make the config changes.
+With the private key being in `~/.ssh/ansible` if this is not how your setup works you will need to edit the config file as mentioned above.

+3. Vault password file location
+I store the vault password in `~/.vault_pass` if you store yours in a different location then you will need to change it on line 140 within the Ansible config file.

+4. Vault file location
+I store the vault file in `~/.vault.yaml` if you store yours in a different location then you will need to change it on line 5 within the playbook file.

+5. Vault file contents
+Please see `vault-example` file for the variables that need to be added to your vault file and edited with your own data